Gary Clark (American football): NFL career statistics

+Regular season

+Personal life

 Clark was the owner of the now closed South Beach Restaurant and Martini Lounge in Bethesda, Maryland.

-He was inducted into the Redskins Ring of Honor on October 7, 2007 and concluded his speech with, "We are going to spank Detroit's butt."
-The Redskins won the game, 34-3.
+He was inducted into the Redskins Ring of Honor on October 7, 2007, and concluded his speech with, "We are going to spank Detroit's butt."
+The Redskins won the game, 34–3.

 In 2007, he was inducted into the Virginia Sports Hall of Fame.